okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-widget/main/index.md

 The Okta Sign-In Widget is a JavaScript library that gives you a fully-featured and customizable sign-in experience that you can use to authenticate users on any website.
 How you customize the Widget depends on whether Okta is hosting it or you are embedding it in your app (self-hosting the Widget).

 * Okta-hosted Sign-In Widget: Okta hosts the sign-in page that appears when your applications redirect to Okta to sign users in.
 You can customize the Okta-hosted sign-in page using easy controls or an embedded HTML editor that is provided.
 To customize the sign-in page, in the Admin Console go to **Settings** > **Customization**.
 On the **Customization** page, click the **Custom Sign In** tab.
-See [Styling the Okta-hosted Sign-In Widget](#styling-the-okta-hosted-sign-in-widget).
+See [Style the Okta-hosted Sign-In Widget](#style-the-okta-hosted-sign-in-widget).

-* Self-hosted Sign-in Widget: After you have [installed the Okta Sign-In Widget](https://github.com/okta/okta-signin-widget#getting-started) into your project and configured the authentication scenarios that you want to support, you can then customize the widget.
+* Self-hosted Sign-in Widget: After you have [installed the Okta Sign-In Widget](https://github.com/okta/okta-signin-widget#embedded-self-hosted) into your project and configured the authentication scenarios that you want to support, you can then customize the widget.
 You can apply customizations to match your branding using CSS and JavaScript.
-See [Styling the self-hosted Sign-In Widget](#styling-the-self-hosted-sign-in-widget).
+See [Style the self-hosted Sign-In Widget](#style-the-self-hosted-sign-in-widget).

 ## Style the Okta-hosted Sign-In Widget

 You can add any HTML, CSS, or JavaScript to the sign-in page and also customize the sign-in page [per application](#per-application-customization) and with multiple brands.
 This page covers what you can change when you are using the Okta-hosted Sign-In Widget, how to use the macros and request context, and also how to bypass the custom sign-in page.

-> **Note:** Before you can get started customizing the Okta-hosted sign-in page, you must have already customized your [Okta URL domain](/docs/guides/custom-url-domain/), unless you are using the [Brands API](/docs/guides/customize-themes) as mentioned below.
+> **Note:** Before you can get started customizing the Okta-hosted sign-in page, you must have already customized your [Okta URL domain](/docs/guides/custom-url-domain/), unless you are using the [Brands API](/docs/guides/customize-themes).

 ### Edit the sign-in page